-For the avoidance of doubt, any impairment charge or accumulated amortisation/depreciation against any land and buildings is not netted against unrealised gains from any other land and buildings.
+54 For the avoidance of doubt, any impairment charge or accumulated amortisation/depreciation against any land and buildings is not netted against unrealised gains from any other land and buildings.

-For the avoidance of doubt, recognition of revaluation gains of property in the retained earnings arising from the application of the acceptable FRSs where only subject to a one-off certification by an independent professional valuer.
+55 For the avoidance of doubt, recognition of revaluation gains of property in the retained earnings arising from the application of acceptable of FRSs where only subject to a one-off certification by an independent professional valuer.